Rochester Independent College: Campus

 It started as one terraced house, but as the school expanded, it gradually bought up 14 (mainly) listed buildings in the heart of a designated conservation area.

 A pair of steel sculptural musical gates leads to the grounds.
 The gates are an art installation created by Henry Dagg, sound sculptor, experimental musical instrument builder and Bjork collaborator.
 Standing almost four metres tall and eight metres wide across the structure is designed to make music with vibraphone bars, tubular bells, and organ pipe-like tubes with resonating strings that can be plucked, struck or bowed.

 Medway Council refused planning permission for the gates in 2004 on the grounds of noise pollution, but this was overturned by a government inspector.

 Students

 The school has a total of about 230 students, with a relatively even mix of boys and girls.
 About 120 students are boarders and the rest are day students from the local area.

 Approximately 25% of the sixth form students are international from countries such as Thailand, Italy, Spain, China, Hong Kong, Nigeria, and Russia.
 Of the 230 students in the Sixth Form, around 40 will have stayed on from Years 7–11.
 The majority join from other schools after taking their GCSEs.

 Students from Thailand join the College each year funded by the Royal Thai Government Scholarship programme for A level courses.

-Staff

-Former tutors include BAFTA award-winning film director Clio Barnard and artist and musician Billy Childish.

-Curriculum

-Students in the Sixth Form study A levels choosing their subjects from a list of nearly 40.

-The College also offers intensive one-year GCSE and A Level courses as well as retake programmes.
-From 2020 the college offered Digital Media and Design as a new subject.